mmatschiner/tutorials/multiple_sequence_alignment/README.md

 * Open file `16s_filtered.html` in your browser.
 Scroll through the alignment and note the black alignment blocks.

-* At the very top of the alignment, you’ll see two measures plotted for each site in light grey and black.
+* At the very top of the alignment, you'll see two measures plotted for each site in light grey and black.
 The gap proportion is shown with light gray equal signs and ranges from 0 to 1.
 Black colons indicate what the authors of BMGE call a "smoothed entropy-like score".
 Basically, this is a measure of the nucleotide diversity at this site (please see the [BMGE publication](https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210) for more information).
-You’ll note that the black alignment blocks coincide with regions of low gap proportion and low entropy, which are be the most suitable alignment positions for phylogenetic inference.
+You'll note that the black alignment blocks coincide with regions of low gap proportion and low entropy, which are be the most suitable alignment positions for phylogenetic inference.
 Our selection of alignment blocks is based on default settings of BMGE for the entropy score cut-off (option -h), the gap-rate cut-off (-g), and the minimum block size (-b).
 By default, BMGE selects sites with an entropy score below 0.5 (-h 0.5) and a gap proportion below 0.2 (-g 0.2), and only if these form a block of at least 5 sites with these properties (-b 5).

 * Repeat the BMGE block selection with custom settings for entropy-score cut-off, gap-rate cut-off, and minimum block size, and note how this changes the overall number of selected sites and the distribution of selected blocks in the alignment.
 For example, increase the allowed proportion of gaps using -g 0.3: